johnshields/SHA512-Calculator/README.md

 ***
 # SHA-512 Calculator
-A repository for the main project for the module Theory of Algorithms.<br>
 A program in the C programming language to calculate the SHA-512 value of an input file.